signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 Currently, the following Linux distributions and versions are supported:

-- Amazon Linux: 2
+- Amazon Linux: 2, 2023 (**Note:** Log collection with Fluentd not currently supported for Amazon Linux 2023.)
-- CentOS / Red Hat / Oracle: 7, 8
+- CentOS / Red Hat / Oracle: 7, 8, 9
 - Debian: 9, 10, 11
 - SUSE: 12, 15 (**Note:** Only for Collector versions v0.34.0 or higher.
 Log collection with Fluentd not currently supported.)
 - Ubuntu: 16.04, 18.04, 20.04, 22.04